swharden/ScanAGator/README.md

 ### Step 1: Acquire Scan Information
 * **Scan the folder for important files** - PrairieView LineScan configuration XML file, reference images (TIFs in the References folder), and data images (TIFs in the main folder without "Source" in the filename).
 * **Determine number of frames** - Some linescans have multiple repetitions.
 ScanAGator calls these "frames".
 Frame count is determined from the number of data images seen in the root folder.
 Data images are assigned R or G based on filename tags "Ch1" and "Ch2"
 * **Determine linescan speed** - the linescan line period is stored in the PrairieView configuration XML file.
 Unfortunately our data comes from XML files generated with PrairieView 4 and 5 which have very different XML formats.
 For this reason, string parsing (instead of XML readers) was used to extract the value property from any node with a `scanlinePeriod` (V4) or `scanLinePeriod` (V5) key.
 This will break if PrairieView changes their XML format again.
-Relevant code: [PrairieLS.ParseXML()](https://github.com/swharden/Scan-A-Gator/blob/703fa24fa5bf4e1e287558d2b0d1694d66397dc8/src/ScanAGator/PrairieLS.cs#L179-L203)

 ### Step 2: Load TIFF Images as a floating-point data
 The default TIF-reading libraries do not work well because they fail to display 12-bit data stored in 16-bit TIFs (this is why some images look dark in the windows photo viewer).
-A TIF reading class (modified from [SciTif](https://github.com/swharden/SciTIF)) was created for this purpose ([ImageData.cs](https://github.com/swharden/Scan-A-Gator/blob/703fa24fa5bf4e1e287558d2b0d1694d66397dc8/src/ScanAGator/ImageData.cs)).
+A TIF reading class (modified from [SciTif](https://github.com/swharden/SciTIF)) was created for this purpose (ImageData.cs).

 The ImageData class loads TIFs using TiffBitmapDecoder, stores values as floating point (to make math easier later), and has methods for auto-brightness, auto-contrast, and conversion to RGB Bitmap.
 This way linescan calculations can operate on the raw data values, and an 8-bit RGB bitmap can be acquired at any time for display.